SGpp/DisCoTec/README.md

 One can either increase the size or the number of process groups.
 Figure originally published in (Pollinger [2024](https://elib.uni-stuttgart.de/handle/11682/14229)).

-All component grids are distributed to process groups (either statically, or dynamically through the manager rank).
-During the solver time step and most of the combination, MPI communication only happens within the process groups.
-Conversely, for the sparse grid reduction using the combination coefficients, MPI communication only happens between a rank and its colleagues in the other process groups, e.g., rank 0 in group 0 will only talk to rank 0 in all other groups.
-Thus, major bottlenecks arising from global communication can be avoided altogether.

 Combining the two ways of scaling up, DisCoTec's scalability was demonstrated on several machines, with the experiments comprising up to 524288 cores: